plambre0/Competing_Risk-Cirrhosis_Mayo_Clinic_Study/README.txt

 Aim:
 In Dickson et al.'s study, transplants resulted in censored observations and ultimately, less usable cases.
 While it is already known that D-penicillamine is harmful for patients with cirrhosis, it is still an interesting proespect to re-examine the data using more modern methods that can account for competing risks, like Fine-Grey models.
-There is a sizable proportion of the data with missing outcomes and stages, so MICE was used to account for this uncertainty.

 Dataset Source:
 Dickson, E.R., Grambsch, P.M., Fleming, T.R., Fisher, L.D., & Langworthy, A. (1989).
 Prognosis in primary biliary cirrhosis: Model for decision making.
 Hepatology, 10.